 A CT scan will be used to determine the amount of bone you have at the implant site.
 Then we can decide whether we want to do a separate bone graft procedure, or if we can start planning your implant procedure right away.
 We will also decide whether we will extract your teeth at the same time we place your implants.

 As part of the planning procedure, we will take impressions of your current teeth and talk about the design of your restorations.
 For full dentures, we will talk about the best attachment options for your dentures, and whether you want them to be fully fixed or removable.
+Dental hybrids are a form of restoration that is fixed most of the time with screws.
+Hybrid restorations can be removed by your dentist, but they are fixed most of the time for maximum bite force.
 We will also discuss the benefits of FOY ® Dentures and whether they are right for you.

 Dental Implant Surgery